louisremi/geolocation.js/README.md

 An IP based (less accurate) fallback is provided for browsers not supporting native geolocation.

-Additional scripts are provided for Nokia Web Run-Time and Palm webOS normalization
+Additional scripts are provided for Nokia Web Run-Time and Palm webOS normalization.